jannikmi/timezonefinder/README.rst

-This is a fast and lightweight python project for looking up the corresponding timezone for a given lat/lng on earth entirely offline.
+This is a fast and lightweight python project for looking up the corresponding timezone for given coordinates on earth entirely offline.

+Timezones internally are being represented by polygons.
+To find out which timezone a point belongs to, it is being checked if the point lies within a polygon.
+A few tweaks have been added to keep the computational requirements low.

+Current **data set** in use: precompiled `timezone-boundary-builder <https://github.com/evansiroky/timezone-boundary-builder>`__ (without oceans, 116MB, JSON)

-NOTE: the huge underlying timezone boundary data set (s. below) in use now blew up the size of this package.
+NOTE: The huge underlying timezone boundary data set in use now blew up the size of this package.
 It had to be changed, because the smaller "tz_world" data set is not being maintained any more.
 I originally wanted to keep this as lightweight as possible, but it is even more important that the data it is up to date.
-In case size and speed matter more you than actuality, consider checking out older versions of timezonefinder or even timezoenfinderL.
+In case size and speed matter more you than actuality, consider checking out older versions of timezonefinder or even `timezonefinderL <https://github.com/MrMinimal64/timezonefinderL>`__.

 NOTE: The timezone polygons also do NOT follow the shorelines any more (as they did with tz_world).
-This makes the results of closest_timezone_at() and certain_timezone_at() somewhat meaningless (as with timezonefinderL).
+This makes the results of closest_timezone_at() and certain_timezone_at() somewhat meaningless (as with `timezonefinderL <https://github.com/MrMinimal64/timezonefinderL>`__).

-Current data set in use: precompiled `timezone-boundary-builder <https://github.com/evansiroky/timezone-boundary-builder>`__ (without oceans, 116MB, JSON)

 Also see: